Students & Employees

 Students going through the graduation ceremony are entitled to 25 free graduation invitations.
-The invitations will be available from Glenda Heath at the Welcome Center (300 wing admissions entrance) during regular office hours (Mondays-Fridays, 8 a.m. - 4:30 p.m.).
+The invitations will be available from Emily Gildersleeve located in the Assessment Office (Room 348) during regular office hours (Monday-Friday, 8 a.m. - 4:30 p.m.).

 Honor medallions will be awarded to those students earning an AAS, AA or AS degree and have attained a cumulative grade-point average of 3.75 or above.
 Eligibility is based on cumulative GPA from the fall semester (includes students finishing in the summer session).
 Students must participate in the graduation ceremony to receive a medallion.

 Alpha Delta Nu (ΑΔN)